eng-waleed1/ansible-ar/README.md

 This is for Educational purposes only.

-Please share it with whoever wants to learn with keeping in mind the GNU license attached to the project.
+Please share it with whoever wants to learn with keeping in mind the GNU license attached to the project if it is there ;).

 I have no responsibilities towards anything you do :).
 You can't ask me for anything I'm sharing with you.